VisualarCoder/LT_CustomMapExample/README.md

 Here's what each setting does:
 - `Map name` - This will be used for your exported scene and the .zip file created by the export process.
 - `Custom Skybox` - A cubemap that will be used as the skybox on your map.
-If this empty, it'll automatically give your map the default game skybox
+If this empty, it'll automatically give your
-- `Export Lighting` - How to handle exporting lighting data for your map.
-Please read the [Lighting Section](#lighting) for more information.

 ## Accessing Your Map
 In order for Players to be able to access your map, it's required to include an `AccessDoorPlaceholder`.